Yoan-c/yoga-app/front/README.md

 > npm run e2e

-Generate coverage report (you should launch the application before):
+Generate coverage report (You must run the application or run the e2e tests at the same time):
+- You must run the e2e tests first
 > npm run e2e:coverage

 Report is available here: